allcommerce/bc-Dinosaur-doc/docs/update.md

-# How to update Kitchenary theme
+# How to update Dinosaur theme

 Log into your admin panel, go to **Storefront** > **My Themes** > click **Update Available** button appears on the theme thumbnail.